 Family law can be complicated.
 Therefore, it’s important to get a good lawyer.

-If you need to speak to a family lawyer call us toll-free 844-466-6529 or reach out to us via the live chat function.
+If you need to speak to a family lawyer, reach out to us via the live chat function or fill out the form.
 Also, if a party is making a claim in Ontario for any family law matter they are required to attend a MIP before they can proceed with any of the steps of the litigation process.

 There are only two exceptions: